Pros and Cons of C-sec and Normal Delivery

 Pros:

-• Women may have less stress and anxiety if it’s a planned surgery, can be more mentally strong.
+• Women may have less stress and anxiety if it’s a planned surgery, and can be more mentally strong.

-• Women may be more at ease if it’s a planned surgery as they can pre-plan the work leave, baby’s nursery etc.
+• Women may be more at ease if it’s a planned surgery, as they can pre-plan the work leave, baby’s nursery etc.

 Cons: